BuzzFeedNews/2021-09-guardianship-filings/README.md

 The primary goal of our analysis is to estimate a national count of adult guardianship filings in recent years.
 Extrapolating a national estimate from a relatively small sample can be difficult, so we sought advice from statisticians, and used their feedback to develop the methodology, which we sketch in general terms below and in more detail in [our computational notebook](notebooks/analyze-filing-counts.ipynb).

-Our two main approaches involve calculating the annual __rate of filings per capita__ (specifically, per 100,000 adults) for each of our 23 jurisdictions, and then using those rates to estimate a range of possible counts for the remaining 28 states.
+Our two main approaches involve calculating the annual __rate of filings per capita__ (specifically, per 100,000 adults) for each of our jurisdictions with fully-usable data, and then using those rates to estimate a range of possible counts for the remaining states.

 The first approach is to use those rates directly in a “bootstrap” analysis.
-Each “unknown” state has its adult population size multiplied by a per capita rate *randomly* selected from one of the 23 known rates, producing a hypothetical filing count for that state.
-Those filing counts are summed to produce a total and that total is added to the total for our 23 known jurisdictions.
+Each “unknown” state has its adult population size multiplied by a per capita rate *randomly* selected from one of the known rates, producing a hypothetical filing count for that state.
+Those filing counts are summed to produce a total and that total is added to the total for our known jurisdictions.
 We repeat this procedure 10,000 times to produce a distribution of likely results.

 Our second approach uses a statistical model to try smoothing out the choppiness inherent in our relatively small sample.
-We do so by fitting a negative binomial distribution to our observed data, and then using that distribution to generate, randomly, the hypothetical filing rates for the remaining 28 states.
-Whereas the bootstrap allows those rates only to be one of the 23 we have observed, this approach allows an infinite possibility of rates, but with their probabilities shaped by our observed data.
+We do so by fitting a negative binomial distribution to our observed data, and then using that distribution to generate, randomly, the hypothetical filing rates for the remaining states.
+Whereas the bootstrap allows those rates only to be one of those we have observed, this approach allows an infinite possibility of rates, but with their probabilities shaped by our observed data.

 Although we don't have fully usable data from states that do not disambiguate between guardianships of adults and those of minors, we can still use this information to construct some bounds.
 There cannot be, for instance, more adult guardianship filings in these states than there are total adult+minor filings combined.
 And adult guardianship filings are likely to be some substantial portion of those filings.
 We conduct an analysis that tests the effect of various such proportions on our final estimates.